texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do Texas Juvenile Records Show up on Background Checks?

-No, Texas juvenile records do not show up on background checks.
+No, Texas juvenile records typically do not show up on background checks.
 Juvenile records are confidential in the State of Texas.
-As a result, employers or other interested parties cannot obtain information on criminal activities before the age of 18.
+As a result, employers or other interested parties generally cannot obtain information on criminal activities before the age of 18.

 How Long are Juvenile Records Kept in Texas?